surfstyle/SearchWebPage2Email/README.md

 # SearchWebPages2Email
-Web scaping notification for general web site configured in .json
+Web scaping of a website, search lines with specific keywords, notification (email) of new content.

+It's personalized for more website using a configuration of a file .json (website + keywords)

+The main scope is scraping not-smart carrer websites for find new jobs that matches keywords.

 ## Notes
 Documentation: